-You are taken into a ScreenMan form where you can edit the properties of the field, as shown below:
+You are taken into a ScreenMan form where you can edit the properties of the field, as shown in Figure 154:

-Figure 146: Modify File Attributes option-Defining a DATA TYPE field as DATE/TIME in Screen Mode
+Figure 154: Modify File Attributes option-Defining a DATA TYPE field as DATE/TIME in Screen Mode

 '''

 Field #.68 in File #100

 FIELD LABEL: RELEASE DATE/TIME

 DATA TYPE...
 DATE

 EARLIEST DATE:

-ΑU
+AU|

 LATEST DATE:

 CAN DATE BE IMPRECISE: NO

-CAN TIME OF DAY BE ENTERED: YES
+| CAN TIME OF DAY BE ENTERED: YES

 CAN SECONDS BE ENTERED: YES

 IS TIME REQUIRED: YES

-D
+DΙ

 IS THIS FIELD MULTIPLE...
 NO

 MANDATORY: NO .

 HELP-PROMPT: Enter the Date/time this order was released to the service

 XECUTABLE HELP:

 COMMAND:

 Press <PF1>H for help

 Insert

 '''